bionlproc/Raredis/README.md

 ### Requirements and Installation

 Please follow the original github repo to install the necessary libraries to work with BioGPT [here](https://github.com/microsoft/BioGPT).
-You can also follow our google colab link to follow the installation steps.
+You can also follow our google colab working directory to follow the code for installation steps.

 ### Data Prep